touchlab/CrashKiOS/README.md

 To use crash reporting with general logging support, check out [Kermit](https://github.com/touchlab/Kermit/).

-> ## **We're Hiring!**
->
-> Touchlab is looking for a Mobile Developer, with Android/Kotlin experience, who is eager to dive into Kotlin Multiplatform Mobile (KMM) development.
-Come join the remote-first team putting KMM in production.
-[More info here](https://go.touchlab.co/careers-gh).

 ## The Problem

 Crash reporter clients on iOS take the stack of active threads at the moment of crash.
 Kotlin on iOS, like Kotlin on the JVM, bubbles exceptions up until they are caught or reach the top of the call stack, at which point an unhandled exception hook is called.
 Because this differs from how iOS works, the crash report shows the point at which we call into Kotlin from Swift/Objc.